MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 ---
-title: Testing and debugging - Q# techniques | Microsoft Docs
+title: Testing and debugging Q# programs
-description: Testing and debugging - Q# techniques
+description: Learn how to use unit tests, facts and assertions, and dump functions to test and debug quantum programs.
 author: tcNickolas
 ms.author: mamykhai@microsoft.com
 uid: microsoft.quantum.techniques.testing-and-debugging